nprestopnik/VR_Writing_Tool/README.md

 4. Leap Motion 2

 ### Installation:
 Clone the repo and Open the "project" folder with Unity.

+### Resources: